CraigPredatsch/Cumulative-Gains-Project/README.md

 This project takes a set of data that shows wine sale history among a set of customers, and analyzes which customers will be more likely purchase a case of a new type of wine after being sent a sample bottle.

-The R code reads the data set and creates a logistic regression to identify the statistical significance of each data point we have on our customers.
+The R code (Cumulative Gains Example.R) reads the data set and creates a logistic regression to identify the statistical significance of each data point we have on our customers.
 The script uses this regression to determine the probability that each customer purchases a case of wine.

 From here, the script sorts the customers into deciles based on their purchase probabilities, outputs a graph of these deciles, and outputs the total customers per decile, number of buyers in each decile, and the purchase rate of each decile.